 The azimuth coarse-pointing mechanism is using a ball-screw drive, while the fine-steering stages are using voice-coil actuators.
 The fine-steering stages, together with the mirror, are inertially mounted so that spacecraft microvibrations are not transmitted to the line of sight.
 Additionally, electrodynamical dampers are used for microvibration damping.
 The control bandwidth of the mirror is approximately 5 Hz.

-The main requirements, together with the resulting technological and design choices, are summarized in the table below.
+The main requirements, together with the resulting technological and design choices, are summarised in the table below.

 |Angular range (optical)||100°||Two-stage (coarse + fine) design|